How to make a clean and modern data analysis, Part I.

 Official course communications will occur on the

-The teaching team can’t guarantee that they will be able to respond to student messages outside of typical workday hours (0900-1700 PST).
-So, please be mindful of a 17:00 PST cutoff on Fridays when asking assignment-related questions.
+The teaching team can’t guarantee that they will be able to respond to student messages outside of typical workday hours (0900-1700 PT).
+So, please be mindful of a 17:00 PT cutoff on Fridays when asking assignment-related questions.

 Please read this before messaging the teaching team.